-The structure of the questionnaire, which has been also amended in the framework of the mentioned assistance, comprises the following sections:
+The structure of the previous year's questionnaire has been maintained, consisting of the following sections:

 - 1. Section I: Quality and efficiency of the functioning of the Board

 - 1.1 Quality and efficiency of the functioning

 - 1.2 Agenda

 - 1.3 On the performance of the non-delegable and/or basic functions of the following bodies

 - 1.4 Agenda of the Board

 - 1.5 Connection with the Senior Management

 - 2. Section II: Size, composition and remuneration of the Board and the Committees.

 - 2.1 Size, composition and diversity

 - 2.2 Remuneration of the Board

 - 2.3 Training

-- 3. Section III: Performance of the Chairman of the Board, of the Coordinating Director and of the Chairmen of the Committees
+- 3. Section III: Performance of the Chairman of the Board, of the Lead Director and of the Chairmen of the Committees

 - 3.1 Chairman of the Board of Directors

-- 3.2 Coordinating Director
+- 3.2 Lead Director

 - 3.3 Chairman of the Auditing and Compliance Committee

 - 3.4 Chairman of the Appointments, Remuneration and Sustainability Committee

 - 4. Section IV: Committees of the Board

 - 4.1 General issues

 - 4.2 Auditing and Compliance Committee

 - 4.3 Appointments, Remuneration and Sustainability Committee

-- 5. Section IV: Final assessment and remarks
+- 5. Section V: Final assessment and remarks